thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/6-Monitoring-and-Alerting/3-Log-Analytics-Container-Insights.md

 # Reviewing Log Analytics Container Insights

-Access to Container insights is available directly from an AKS cluster by selecting Insights > Cluster from the left pane, or when you selected a cluster from the multi-cluster view.
-Information about your cluster is organized into four perspectives:
+You can access Container Insights directly from an AKS cluster by navigating to Monitoring -> Insights > Cluster in the left pane, or by selecting a cluster from the multi-cluster view.
+Information about your cluster is organised into four perspectives:

 - Cluster
 - Nodes
 - Controllers
 - Containers

-The default page opens and displays four line performance charts that show key performance metrics of your cluster.
+The default page presents four line performance charts displaying key performance metrics for your cluster.

 ![](images/monitoring-and-alerting-9.PNG)